rariizumi/fault_tolerant_robot_design/README.md

 #### Plot the training process
 Use [plot_history.ipynb](plot_history.ipynb).
-Note that the history data is large especially icm is used.
+Note that the history data is large especially if icm is used.
 Therefore, we do not upload the data.
 If you want the data, please contact the corresponding author: ryoariizumi@go.tuat.ac.jp

 #### Important attributes in cfg